AdobeDocs/experience-manager-65.en/help/sites-deploying/performance-guidelines.md

 >[!NOTE]
 >
 >For most deployments, Adobe recommends using the Lucene Index.
-You should use Solr only for scalability in specialized and complex deployments.
+Use Solr only for scalability in specialized and complex deployments.

 ![chlimage_1-4](assets/chlimage_1-4a.png)

 ### Development Guidelines {#development-guidelines}

-You should develop for AEM aiming for **performance and scalability**.
-Presented below are a number of best practices that you can follow:
+Develop for AEM aiming for **performance and scalability**.
+The following are best practices that you can follow:

 **DO**